10 Day Crean Tour

 DAY 6: Killarney to Dingle

-Today we travel to the Dingle bay where not only nature, but also Dingle itself is incredibly beautiful.
+Today we travel to the Dingle bay where not only nature but also Dingle itself is incredibly beautiful.
 We stop at Inch Beach, where you will have plenty of time to wander along the peninsula of sand and get lost in your thoughts.
+You will also have the extra option to go surfing in the wild Atlantic ocean.

 In the afternoon we visit the Dingle Whiskey Distillery (included), a small distillery which made include vodka and gin.
 Free samples at the end of the tour.